pyglet.text.layout

 Get the X, Y coordinates of a line index.

-Get the X, Y coordinates of a position in the document.
+Get the X, Y coordinates of a character position in the document.

 The position that ends a line has an ambiguous point: it can be either the end of the line, or the beginning of the next line.
 You may optionally specify a line index to disambiguate the case.